SOMETIMES I AM CONFUSED ABOUT SOME BANKING TERMS LIKE ...........

 2. What is Reverse Repo Rate ???????

-A: This is exact opposite of Repo rate.
-Reverse Repo rate is the rate at which Reserve Bank of India (RBI) borrows money from banks.
-RBI uses this tool when it feels there is too much
+This is exact opposite of Repo rate.
+Reverse Repo rate is the rate at

-money floating in the banking system.
-Banks are always happy to lend money to RBI since their money is in safe hands with a good interest.
-An increase in Reverse repo rate can cause the
+money is in safe hands with a good interest.
+An increase in Reverse repo

 banks to transfer more funds to RBI due to this attractive interest rates.